The airport security check is one of the main reasons that you need to arrive early at the airport.

 3. Prepare your ID and boarding pass in advance

-Make sure to have your passport / ID ready before you even get to the waiting line so that you can easily avoid the bottleneck and be swift when presenting your documents to the traffic officer.
+Make sure to have your passport / ID and boarding pass ready before you even get to the waiting line so that you can easily avoid the bottleneck and be swift when presenting your documents to the traffic officer.

-4. Take a screen of your boarding pass or download it
+4. Take a screenshot of your boarding pass or download a digital version

 5. Have your laptop and carry-on liquids ready for inspection

 Don’t wait till you get to the top of the security check line to start looking for your laptop and liquids which you’ve stored at the bottom of your luggage.
-Instead, after you've double checked your carry-on allowance, pack them last on top of everything else so they’re nice and handy.
+Instead, after you've double checked what you're allowed to bring in your carry-on, pack them last on top of everything else so they’re nice and handy.

 6. Don’t bring any liquids, gels and aerosols over 100ml.

-Wether you prefer to rock a backpack or a suitcase as a general rule of thumb make sure you don’t bring any gels, liquids and aerosols that are more than 100ml as this will result in you having to wait for a security officer to inspect your whole case, something not only very time consuming but also fairly uncomfortable in terms of your private belongings.
-There are a few exceptions to this rule such as medications, breast milk and baby formula.
+Should you forget a bottle in your luggage, expect having to wait for a security officer to inspect your whole case, something not only very time consuming but also fairly uncomfortable in terms of your private belongings.

 7. Take your jacket, belt, watch, etc. off in advance